garamond13/2D-Image-Resampling/README.md

 - The shader is not optimised for speed.
 - Antiringing behaves a bit differently compared with the same technique implemented in separated passes.
 - In general, you may expect slightly different results from different implementations of resampling algorithms.
+- For `linearize` and `delinearize` macros see `pl_shader_linearize` and `pl_shader_delinearize` functions in https://github.com/haasn/libplacebo/blob/master/src/shaders/colorspace.c
+- In general for sintax of mpv user shaders see https://libplacebo.org/custom-shaders/